 In Tomar, look out for girls with towers of bread on their heads parading around town in July.
 Known as Festa dos Tabuleiros, but related to the Feast of the Holy Spirit, it takes place every four years.
 The next one is in 2023.

 There’s Festa do Colete Encarnado in July, too.
-This is a bull-running festival (Europe used to have a lot of these in medieval times, actually).
-It takes place in Vila Franca de Xira; bulls are released into the streets and men dressed in red waistcoats try not to get gored by them.
+This is a bull-running festival (Europe used to have many of these in medieval times, actually).
+It takes place in Vila Franca de Xira; bulls are released into the streets, and men dressed in red waistcoats try not to get gored by them.
 Dangerous stuff.

 Festivals in Portugal in the Fall